matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

 - The `map()` operation transforms each element using a given function, called a mapper.
 In this case, each fruit String is mapped to its uppercase String version.
     - That the map() operation will return a stream with a different generic type if the mapping function returns a type different to its input parameter.
-For example on a Stream<String> calling .map(String::isEmpty) returns a Stream<Boolean>
+For example on a Stream<String> calling.map(String::isEmpty) returns a Stream<Boolean>
 - The `sorted()` operation sorts the elements of the Stream according to their natural ordering.
 - `forEach(action)` operation performs an action which acts on each element of the Stream, passing it to a Consumer.
 In the example, each element is simply being printed to the console.
 This operation is a terminal